-The Asus Zenbook is a lightweight, slim, and portable laptop which has some perfect features that make it perfect for writing and blogging.
-For the price point, it packs a lot of power, and I would consider one of the best value laptops on this list.
+The Asus Zenbook is a lightweight, slim, and portable laptop that has some perfect features that make it perfect for writing and blogging.
+For the price point, it packs a lot of power, and I would consider it one of the best value laptops on this list.

 Not the cheapest, but when comparing the specs to the price, you get a lot of bang for your buck.